ItamiOMW/CustomThemeJetpackCompose/README.md

 # CustomThemeJetpackCompose
-Example of customized Material Theme in Jetpack Compose
+Example of a customized Material Theme in Jetpack Compose